The-Mettle-Project/mettle-core/docs/translation-validation.md

 # Translation validation: `--verify`

-Mettle can prove its own optimizer honest.
-With `--verify`, the compiler validates **every optimization pass, on every function, during the compile**: whenever a pass changes a function's IR, the before-IR and after-IR are both executed by a built-in reference interpreter on identical generated inputs,
+libmtlc can prove its own optimizer honest.
+With `--verify`, the backend validates **every optimization pass, on every function, during the compile**: whenever a pass changes a function's IR, the before-IR and after-IR are both executed by a built-in reference interpreter on identical generated inputs,